Satyamkul/Satyamkul/README.md

 🤝 I’m looking for help with Data science and Artificial Intelligent

-👯 I’m looking to collaborate on Python Project: Gesture recoganization system

-💬 Ask me about Web devlopment
+💬 Ask me about Data analytics ,Gen AI and software Development

-🏫 Pursuing MCA from AKGEC ghaziabad
+🏫 MCA 2025

 👨‍💻 All of my projects are available at https://satyamkulportfolio.netlify.app/